PostHog/posthog.com/contents/tutorials/funnels.md

 showTitle: true
 featuredImage: ../images/tutorials/banners/funnels.png
 author: ["yakko-majuri", "andy-vandervell"]
-topics: ["funnels"]
+topics: ["funnels", "user paths", "session recording", "filters"]
 date: 2020-09-29
 ---

-_Estimated reading time: 8 minutes_ ☕☕
+**Level:** Intermediate 🦔🦔
+**Estimated reading time:** 9 minutes ☕️☕️

 A user landing on a page is just the beginning.
 You want users to sign up, use the product, pay you, or complete a series of steps in your product to make full use of a key feature.

 To determine how well you're achieving these goals, you need to look at conversion, and funnels are a great way to measure and visualize conversion.

-This tutorial walks you through creating a conversion funnel in PostHog, and the advanced options available for analyzing, iterating on, and improving conversion.
+This tutorial walks you through creating a conversion funnel in PostHog, and the advanced options available for analyzing, iterating on, and ultimately improving conversion.

 ## Before you start